2022 Raleigh shootings

 Mass shooting in North Carolina, U.S.

 On October 13, 2022, a mass shooting took place in the Hedingham neighborhood of Raleigh, North Carolina, United States.
-Five people were killed, and two others were injured.
-The accused, a male juvenile named Austin Thompson, was detained after being cornered by police at a nearby residence and was in critical condition from a gunshot wound to the head sustained during the incident.
-Thompson survived his head injury and has begun to receive physical rehabilitation.
+Five people were killed, and three others were injured.
+The perpetrator, 15-year-old Austin Thompson, was detained after being cornered by police at a nearby residence and suffering a critical self-inflicted gunshot wound to the head.
+Thompson survived his head injury and began physical rehabilitation.
 He was transferred from a hospital to the medical unit of a juvenile correctional facility.
+On January 21, 2026, Thompson pleaded guilty on all counts.
+On February 13, 2026, Thompson was sentenced to five consecutive sentences of life in prison without parole.

 Shootings

-The shootings began in a residential area near the Neuse River Trail greenway area shortly after 5:00 p.m. on October 13, 2022.
-According to police, a gunman, armed with a shotgun, handgun, and hunting knife, first killed his brother at home by shooting him in the head and stabbing him 57 times in the neck, then went out into the street, where he fatally shot a woman on her porch and critically wounded another woman on the driveway of the same house.
-The gunman proceeded through Hedingham, shooting to death an off-duty police officer on the 6000 block of Osprey Drive.
-He then ran to the nearby Neuse River Trail, where he fatally shot a woman jogging and another woman walking her dog.
+The shootings began in a residential area near the Neuse River Trail shortly after 5 p.m. on October 13, 2022.
+Thompson first killed his brother James Thompson at home by shooting him in the head with a .22 caliber semi-automatic rifle and stabbing him 57 times in the neck.
+Then, armed with a shotgun, handgun, and hunting knife, Thompson went out into the street, where he fatally shot Nicole Connors and her dog Sami, and critically wounded Lynn Gardiner, a visiting friend who was in the driveway of the same house.
+Thompson proceeded through Hedingham, shooting to death Gabriel Torres, an off-duty police officer in the 6000 block of Osprey Drive.
+He then ran to the nearby Neuse River Trail, where he fatally shot Susan Karnatz, who was jogging, and Mary Marshall, who was walking her pet dog.

-Five people were killed, and two others were wounded.
-There were four separate crime scenes spanning 2 mi.
-Police received the first 9-1-1 call about the shooting at 5:13.
-At 5:55, the Raleigh Police Department announced on Twitter that it was on the scene of an active shooter situation in the area.
-While the gunman was at large, local residents were advised by law enforcement to stay indoors at 6:49.

-A police dog eventually tracked the accused to a wooded area with two barn-like buildings.
-When the police arrived at 6:45 p.m., the gunman fired multiple times at them, injuring an officer.
+A police dog eventually tracked Thompson to a wooded area with two barn-like buildings.
+When the police arrived at 6:45 p.m., Thompson fired multiple times at them, injuring officer Casey Clark.
 Several officers returned fire, shooting an estimated 23 rounds at the building.
-After setting a perimeter around the structure, officers commanded the gunman to surrender his weapons and come out with his hands up.
+After setting a perimeter around the structure, officers commanded Thompson to surrender his weapons and come out with his hands up.
 At 9:34 p.m., Selective Enforcement Unit officers breached the building and found Thompson inside.
 Thompson had suffered a gunshot wound to the head and was transported to WakeMed to be treated.

+Five people and a dog were killed, and two others were wounded.
+There were four separate crime scenes spanning 2 mi.
+Police received the first 9-1-1 call about the shooting at 5:13, P:M, and At 5:55, P:M, the Raleigh Police Department announced on Twitter that it was on the scene of an active shooter situation in the area.
+While Thompson was at large, local residents were advised by law enforcement at 6:49 p.m.to stay indoors.